NHS Pathways: Mechanism of triage

 As with many triage systems, NHS Pathways operates on a diagnosis of exclusion, excluding conditions based on a set of triage questions developed by senior clinicians at NHS Digital.
 Upon arriving at an illness or injury that cannot be excluded, the system directs the patient to the appropriate level of care for that condition.
 Theoretically, patients will receive a higher level of care than their actual condition warrants on occasion, but should never receive a lower level.
 Unlike previous triage systems, in an emergency capacity NHS Pathways can lead the patient to doctor, nurse, emergency department, or home-care advice dispositions, whereas previous systems often merely led to various levels of ambulance response.
 The lack of such care providers in an area also highlights gaps in services for the NHS to review.

 Current usage

-NHS Pathways is currently utilised in eight of the eleven English ambulance services:
+NHS Pathways is currently utilised in nine of the eleven English ambulance services: